Modes

 - High-stakes automations

-- Workflows with access to sensitive tools
+- Workflows that access sensitive tools

-Read-only mode
+Read-only

-- Read actions execute normally
+- Reading actions run normally

-- Write actions are blocked entirely
+- Actions that make changes are blocked entirely

 - Cannot label, archive, or send

-- Can still send reports to you via
+- Can still send reports to you via the “send email to you” tool

 Best for: